NUWCDIVNPT/stig-manager/docs/installation-and-setup/db.rst

    If using the STIG Manager API container, the CA certificate file must be mounted to the container at the path specified in the environment variable. (usually `/home/node/tls/<your-ca>.pem`)

-Connect with Client Certificate
+Authenticate with Client Certificate
 ++++++++++++++++++++++++++++++++++++++

-To connect to MySQL with a client certificate, the following environment variables must be set:
+To authenticate to MySQL with a client certificate, the following environment variables must be set:

   * *STIGMAN_DB_TLS_CERT_FILE* - A file/path relative to the API /tls directory that contains the PEM encoded Client certificate used when authenticating the database client.
   * *STIGMAN_DB_TLS_KEY_FILE* - A file/path relative to the API /tls directory that contains the PEM encoded Client private key used when authenticating the database client.